How Islamic Banking works in Singapore | Smart Towkay

 This approach may be to the approval of regular consumers, particularly after the Global Financial Crisis of 2008, which brought to light many unsavoury and unscrupulous practices in the conventional banking industry.
 That Islamic banking was relatively resilient in weathering that crisis perhaps stands testament to its ethics-based system, proving that this is not an unsustainable way of banking.

-Components of Islamic banking in Singapore
+Popular components of Islamic banking in Singapore

 The most common types of financial products offered by Islamic banking in Singapore are: